-At-home semen analysis kits are available to help encourage male testing.
-The option of at-home kits allow men to be more comfortable with testing in the privacy of their own home.
-Shop male testing
+At-home semen analysis kits are available to help encourage male fertility testing.
+The option of at-home kits allows men to be more comfortable with testing in the privacy of their own home.

-The first step in diagnosing an issue relating to fertility is a comprehensive appointment with your fertility physician.
+The first step in diagnosing female fertility is a comprehensive appointment with your fertility physician.
 During this appointment, your medical history and lifestyle will be discussed extensively.
 Topics such as birth control use, menstrual and pregnancy history, current and past sexual practices, medications used, surgical history, other health issues and what your lifestyle is like as well as your work/living environment will all be discussed.

 After this first appointment, your physician may want to proceed with some initial testing.
 This initial testing will evaluate things such as if ovulation is occurring, when it should be occurring, ovarian function, and uterine function during the ovulation process.

 Ideally, you will have already begun tracking your ovulation through fertility awareness or a fertility monitor.
 This will provide your reproductive specialists with valuable information about your ovulation.
 Usually one of the first questions regarding female fertility is whether you are ovulating or not.